Spend the whole day at one of Burnaby's largest parks

 See water and play features for locations and schedules for Burnaby's playgrounds, wading pools and spray pads.

 Confederation has two large picnic areas.
 Area 1 has 15 picnic tables and Area 2 has 18 picnic tables.
 Each area can accommodate 200 people.
 They're available May-September.
-If you're interested in booking a large group, visit picnic sites.

 Note: It's sited 180 degrees opposite to park site map.